The Best Fruit Lover Destination in Africa – Uganda-The Tropical Fruit Basket of Africa

 You can also find yellow passion fruits and no matter which one you pick– both make great fruit juice which is often served in hotels, restaurants – just make sure and ask if they used bottled or boiled water rather than tap water.
 You can also buy Passion Fruit Juice in supermarkets most everywhere in the country.

-You can find Oranges, Tangerines and Lemons in Uganda.
+You can find Oranges, Tangerines, and Lemons in Uganda.
 Here they both grow in the wild and on farms.
 They can be bought in fruit and vegetable markets all year long.
 There is one thing that you will find most of the citrus fruit here – they will look different – Oranges are mostly green (both sour and sweet kind) and so are Tangerines- Lemons are also more on the green side and have what looks like warts on them – all of them taste fine and for those that do not want to partake in a green orange, tangerine or lemon – citrus fruits with the colors you are used to are available most everywhere in Supermarkets.

 The Oranges and Tangerines here are also often used to make orange juice at hotels and restaurants in Uganda.
-The actual flavor of the citrus fruits here is quite tasty thought they look different from what you are used to.
+The actual flavor of the citrus fruits here is quite tasty though they look different from what you are used to.
 Be a bit daring and try something that you might not be used to, especially the lemons with wart-like bumps.

-Watermelons are found here all year-long and most Watermelons are round and smaller in size in most cases.
+Watermelons are found here all year long and most Watermelons are round and smaller in size in most cases.
 Seedless watermelons do not exist here and if they do they are not readily seen in most markets(supermarkets have recently introduced them).
 The flavor is great and it pays to do what many do here – have the seller of the watermelons take a knife and cut a small triangle out so that you can see that it is a quality, ripe watermelon that most likely you will enjoy.

 As with most fruit here, the price is most reasonable and you could try your bargaining skills when buying any fruit including watermelons.
 I find the watermelons very tasty in Uganda thanks to its rich soil and sunshine.